Why Do PCs Slow Down While Macs Don’t?

 You shouldn’t throw away your old PC when it gets too slow.
 You can often speed up your old PC by installing a fresh copy of Windows and upgrading a few components.
 Installing an SSD can speed up your old PC significantly.
 But if your PC is still slow after all that, you may need a new one.

-We’ll talk later about the various ways to make your old computer fast again.
+We’ll talk later about how to make your old computer fast again.

 Just because your old PC got slow over time doesn’t mean it’s time to get a new one.
 If it’s only a few years old, you can probably make it as fast as it used to be.